Aliases for SPTAN1 Gene

 GeneCards Summary for SPTAN1 Gene

-SPTAN1 (Spectrin, Alpha, Non-Erythrocytic 1) is a Protein Coding gene.
-Diseases associated with SPTAN1 include epileptic encephalopathy, early infantile, 5 and west syndrome.
-Among its related pathways are L1CAM interactions and L1CAM interactions.
-GO annotations related to this gene include calcium ion binding and actin binding.
-An important paralog of this gene is ACTN2.
+SPTAN1 (Spectrin Alpha, Non-Erythrocytic 1) is a Protein Coding gene.
+Diseases associated with SPTAN1 include Epileptic Encephalopathy, Early Infantile, 5 and Focal Epilepsy.
+Among its related pathways are Metabolism of proteins and RET signaling.
+Gene Ontology (GO) annotations related to this gene include calcium ion binding and actin binding.
+An important paralog of this gene is SPTA1.